sanarberkebayram/UnityAntiDummy/README.md

 - This package is Editor-only; it contains no Runtime scripts.
 - If you change naming rules, update `Editor/NamingConventionsUtil.cs`.
+- `.editorconfig` is included at the package root to keep code style consistent across editors (Rider/VS Code/Visual Studio).
+Ensure your IDE has EditorConfig support enabled.

 ## License